Bifurcation of critical points along gap-continuous families of subspaces: Grassmannians and spectral flows

 \subsection{The Grassmannian of a Hilbert space}

-In this section, we recall briefly the definition and some properties of the {\sl Grassmannian} $\mathcal{G}(H)$ of $H$, i.e. the set of all closed linear subspaces of $H$ (for all the details see the comprehensive exposition \cite{Abbondandolo}).\\ For every $U\in\mathcal{G}(H)$, there exists a unique orthogonal projection $P_U:H\rightarrow H$ onto $U$ and the distance
+In this section, we recall briefly the definition and some properties of the {\sl Grassmannian} $\mathcal{G}(H)$ of $H$, i.e. the set of all closed linear subspaces of $H$, where we refer for more details to the comprehensive exposition \cite{Abbondandolo}.\\ For every $U\in\mathcal{G}(H)$, there exists a unique orthogonal projection $P_U:H\rightarrow H$ onto $U$ and the distance

-makes $\mathcal{G}(H)$ into a complete metric space (cf. also \cite{Kato}).
-Moreover, one can show that $\mathcal{G}(H)$ is an analytical Banach manifold, and the map
+makes $\mathcal{G}(H)$ a complete metric space (cf. also \cite{Kato}).
+Moreover, one can show that $\mathcal{G}(H)$ is an analytic Banach manifold, and the map